stong/flare-on-2024-writeups/10-catbert/README.md

 ## Vm 1

-Refer to [vm1.py](./vm1.py) for chatgpt translation into python (was mostly working, just needed small tweak to fix for SHR being mod 64 for number of bits to shift)
+Refer to [vm1.py](./vm1.py) for claude.ai translation into python (was mostly working, just needed small tweak to fix for SHR being mod 64 for number of bits to shift)

 Can just print the correct password value from it

 ## Vm2

-Refer to [vm2.py](./vm2.py) for chatgpt translation into python (was basically working immediately)
+Refer to [vm2.py](./vm2.py) for claude.ai translation into python (was basically working immediately)

 Can just print the correct password value from it

 ## Meet in the middle attack for VM 3

-Refer to [vm3.py](./vm3.py) for chatgpt translation into python plus some manual annotation
+Refer to [vm3.py](./vm3.py) for claude.ai translation into python plus some manual annotation

 Unfortunately this is actually four hash functions check on the input, and we can't just print the password.